 - Camping Pods.

-- Bedroom suites are available at Peak District Spa, the ground floor rooms being graded M2 suitable for accompanied wheelchair users.
+- Bedroom suites are available with the ground floor rooms being graded M2 suitable for accompanied wheelchair users.

 We look forward to welcoming you.
 If you have any queries or require any assistance please phone 01335 310311/310441 or email Enquiries@rivendalecaravanpark.co.uk.